-Yes.
-If an engine is installed for the purpose of providing propulsion the regulation does not preclude the additional use of the engine to provide auxiliary power.
-An engine of category IWP may not be installed solely to provide auxiliary power unless it has been tested on the appropriate cycle for the auxiliary operation.
+- If an engine is installed for the purpose of providing propulsion the regulation does not preclude the additional use of the engine to provide auxiliary power. - An engine of category IWP may be installed in the place of an engine of category IWA solely to provide auxiliary power provided that it has been additionally tested on the appropriate cycle for the auxiliary operation, i.e. cycle D2 for constant speed auxiliary operation or C1 for variable speed auxiliary operation.
+The test cycles on which an engine has been type-approved are listed in section 1.12 of Part A of the type-approval information document.